julzaza/wildwitchherbs/_posts/2025-07-18-emotional-healing-herbs.md

 "The lion-hearted herb" for panic, palpitations, and raw grief.

-- ✧ *Folklore:* Given to women in labor and those in grief.
+**✧ Folklore:** Given to women in labor and those in grief.
 Wards off emotional storms.

-- ✧ *Magical Uses:* Heart healing, grounding, grief rituals.
+**✧ Magical Uses:** Heart healing, grounding, grief rituals.

-- ✧ Healing Tip: Take as tincture or sit beside the plant to draw its comfort.
+**Healing Tip:** Take as tincture or sit beside the plant to draw its comfort.
 Sit with the plant for grounding.

 ---

 ## ✦ 14. **Mugwort (_Artemisia vulgaris_)**

 The dream witch’s herb, for guiding grief into transformation.

-- ✧ *Folklore:* Burned for dreamwork, crone rituals, and psychic travel.
+**✧ Folklore:** Burned for dreamwork, crone rituals, and psychic travel.
 Associated with Hecate and ancestral healing.
-- ✧ *Magical Uses:* Vision, protection, grief integration.
+**✧ Magical Uses:** Vision, protection, grief integration.
-- ✧ Healing Tip: Burn small bundles before journaling, or drink as tea before dream rituals.
+**Healing Tip:** Burn small bundles before journaling, or drink as tea before dream rituals.

 ---